-This mainboard has a Wake On LAN and a Wake On Modem connectors that can be used by an installed network adapter and an installed modem adapter.
-It also has a SB-Link connector that can be used by an installed PCI Sound Blaster audio card.
+This mainboard has a LAN wake up connector that can be used by an installed network adapter.
+It also has an SB-Link connector that can be used by an installed PCI Sound Blaster audio card.

 Wake On LAN (WOL)